 Dawsons is the perfect place to find your dream engagement ring.
 We offer many varieties of modern and antique engagement rings with exceptional quality and each piece is authenticated by our in-house jewellery specialists.

 Our experts are always on hand to provide condition reports and explain all the differences between the many unique types of stones.
-If you have any questions at all about bidding or have specific questions about an item you’re interested in, please contact us or visit our jewellery department page.
+If you have any questions at all about bidding or have specific questions about an item you’re interested in, please do get in touch, we would love to hear from you.